 Reliability: our tools are thoroughly and constantly tested using professional software development methods.

 Accessibility: our tools are free, open-source, and available on virtually any platform; they can be used with different levels of expertise, and provide graphical user interfaces implementing the most important functionalities.

 Besides its active involvement in the creation of tools, RECON is also increasingly dedicated to:

 disseminating knowledge: RECON provides free, open-access training material on its training platform reconlearn.org, and regularly organises workshops and short courses on epidemics analysis and outbreak response.
 Our public forum is also dedicated to sharing exptertise on these topics.

 outbreak response deployment: RECON supports the deployment of data analysts to the field as part of outbreak response teams; this includes the deployment of staff as well as analysis systems adapted to low resources settings.

-As of 19th September 2018, RECON is a not-for-profit, incorporated association regulated by the French law, in accordance to the association law of 1st July 1901 and the decree of the 16th August 1901.
+As of 19th September 2018, RECON is registered as a not-for-profit, incorporated association regulated by the French law (registration number W751246083), in accordance to the association law of 1st July 1901 and the decree of the 16th August 1901.
 For more information about the remit of RECON, check our official statutes in English; original statutes used to create the organisation are also available in French.